StructuralNeurobiologyLab/SyConn/docs/contact_site_extraction.md

  combining the contact sites between supersegmentation objects.
 These steps have some similarity with the object extraction and they share some functionality.
 The main difference is that for objects (eg. mitochondria) the extent is known at extraction time.
-This is not the case for contact sites because they are extracted based on the supervoxels which are imperfect.
+This is not the case for contact sites because they are extracted based on the supervoxels which can be significantly smaller than the agglomerated super-supervoxels.

 ## Prerequisites
 * Knossos- and SegmentationDataset of the super voxel segmentation